luozhaoyu/luozhaoyu.github.io/_posts/2015-2-17-DB-topics-recovery.md

     * ARIES writes only and at most one log record per undo (due to the use of CLRs) during UNDO phase, so the space is bounded
 * Two conditions that there is no need to redo an update to a data page without even examining the page in question
     1. the page is not in DPT
-    - the recoveryLST in DPT of this page > LogRecLSN
+    - the recovery_LSN in DPT of this page > LogRecLSN (if logRecLSN <= pageLSN at affected page)
+        * this is for efficiency, not neccessary
 * Why not writes any log during REDO phase?
+    * because previous log has recorded what have been done, log for REDO phase would just be duplicated
 * How transactions could be ignored during recovery without causing a problem?
     * Some transactions start before crash but write no log records into disk
 * Does the pageLSN of a page modified during the REDO phase need to be updated to account for this modification?
 Why or why not?